MobilityData/awesome-transit/README.md

 [![CC0](http://i.creativecommons.org/p/zero/1.0/88x31.png)](http://creativecommons.org/publicdomain/zero/1.0/)

-To the extent possible under law, [Luqmaan Dawoodjee](https://github.com/luqmaan) and the [Center for Urban Transportation Research](https://www.cutr.usf.edu/) at the [University of South Florida](http://www.usf.edu/) have waived all copyright and related or neighboring rights to this work.
+To the extent possible under law, [MobilityData](https://mobilitydata.org/),[Center for Urban Transportation Research](https://www.cutr.usf.edu/) at the [University of South Florida](http://www.usf.edu/), and [Luqmaan Dawoodjee](https://github.com/luqmaan) have waived all copyright and related or neighboring rights to this work.

 ## About

-Originally created by [Luqmaan Dawoodjee](https://github.com/luqmaan), now maintained by the [Center for Urban Transportation Research](https://www.cutr.usf.edu/) at the [University of South Florida](http://www.usf.edu/).

-This list is intended as a community resource for informational use only - listing of a project/product does not imply endorsement.
+This is a community resource for informational use only - listing of a project/product does not imply endorsement.

+This list is built and mantainted by open source community contirbutors like you!
+[MobilityData](https://mobilitydata.org/) stewards the project.

+#Awesome-transit was originally created by [Luqmaan Dawoodjee](https://github.com/luqmaan) and was stewarded by the [Center for Urban Transportation Research](https://www.cutr.usf.edu/) at the [University of South Florida](http://www.usf.edu/) for several years before the project was transfered to MobilityData.